In this post, I’ll show you how to build your own DIY wood clock!

 If you don’t have a router, you can also use a Dremel tool, or a chisel, or an oscillating tool to remove this material as well.

 Step 5: Sand and Finish

 Finally, I gave the clock a good sanding and a couple coats of Danish oil for finish.

 Then, I followed the instructions that came with the clock kit for attaching the hands.

-Ignore the fact that I need a tan so bad that my arms are glowing in the dark in the picture above HAHAHA.
-Assembling the clock hands is really simple with the instructions.
+Assembling the clock hands is really simple–just make sure to follow the instructions.
 Just be sure to remove the protective peely things on the hands BEFORE you put it all together.
 It makes things MUCH easier 😉

-By the way, did you see the post about these nightstands??
-They’ll fit perfect with out new place, too!
+By the way, did you see the post about how to build these nightstands??
 I love the clean lines and simple design.
-Anyway, what wood/color combo would you like to use on this clock??
-I love how the walnut and hickory look together.

 Until next time, happy building 🙂